vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 ## INTRODUCTION
 Bhagavan Ramanuja, the great exponent of the Visishtadvaita system of philosophy, was the author of nine treatises: Vedartha Sangraha, Sri Bhashya, Vedanta Deepa, Vedanta Sara, Gita Bhashya, three prose works called Vaikunta Gadya, Saranagati Gadya and Sri Ranga Gadya and a book called Nitya which deals with the daily rites and duties that should be performed by every Sri Vaishnavite.
 Among these, Sri Bhashya is his famous commentary on Badarayana's Brahma Sutras.
-The commentary on the first sutra is a lengthy thesis in which the author shows the untenability of rival systems of philosophy and expounds a number of disputed passages in the Srutis and Smritis as being in favour of his own system.
+The commentary on the first sutra is a lengthy thesis in which the author shows the untenability of rival systems of philosophy and expounds a number of disputed passages in the Śrutis and Smritis as being in favour of his own system.
 Vedanta Sara and Vedanta Deepa are also commentaries on the Brahma Sutras, but are briefer than Sri Bhashya and leave out lengthy controversial discussions.
 They were evidently intended by the author to suit the average reader who is unacquainted with the methods of logical and interpretative disputation.

 ### Purpose
 Vedartha Sangraha, which was written before Sri Bhashya and which is referred to in the later work, may be considered primarily as a dissertation on the Visishtadvaita doctrine to show that it is more in keeping with the spirit of the Vedas or srutis than Advaita or Bhedabheda.
 Though this seems to have been the author's purpose, he has also appended, to this discussion, short essays on the validity of the Upanishads as a source of true knowledge which had been questioned by the Mimamsakas, the truth concerning the Supreme Deity whether it is Brahma, Vishnu or Siva and the existence of a region of eternal glory (Nitya vibhuti), a transcendental world beyond this world of matter, where Narayana, whom Ramanuja identifies with the Supreme Brahman of the Upanishads, ever dwells with His Consort and His attendants, in His mansions of wonderful beauty and grandeur and to which the souls of those that have attained release from the bondage of samsara proceed.